-Once the core of an incipient tropical cyclone becomes saturated with water through its depth, intensification proceeds through a feedback mechanism wherein increasing surface wind speeds produce increasing surface enthalpy flux (see (4)), while the increased heat transfer leads to increasing storm winds.
-Comparing (4) with (5) shows that the dissipation increases as the cube of the wind speed, whereas the heat transfer increases only as the first power of the wind speed, so that eventually the dissipation matches energy production and the storm achieves a steady state.
-A characteristic time scale over which the vortex evolves was shown by the author (Emanuel 1989) to be where H is an atmospheric scale height (~ 8 km), C_D is the surface drag coefficient, and V{max} is given by (8).
-For typical conditions, this is of order 15 hours.
+Once the core of an incipient tropical cyclone becomes saturated with water through its depth, intensification proceeds through a feedback mechanism wherein increasing surface wind speeds produce increasing surface enthalpy flux (see Equation 4), while the increased heat transfer leads to increasing storm winds.
+Comparing Equation 4 with Equation 5 shows that the dissipation increases as the cube of the wind speed, whereas the heat transfer increases only as the first power of the wind speed, so that eventually the dissipation matches energy production and the storm achieves a quasi-steady state.
+A characteristic timescale over which the vortex evolves was shown by the author (Emanuel 1989) to be where H is an atmospheric scale height (\sim 8 km), C_D is the surface drag coefficient, and V{max} is given by Equation 8.
+For typical conditions, this is on the order of 15 h.
 This is also the time it takes air ascending in the eyewall to traverse the depth of the storm.